-”If you don’t know the way through the scrub you may be lost in the forrest.
-If you don’t know the power of your own story you may be lost in life”
+“If you don’t know the way through the scrub, you may be lost in the bush.
+If you don’t know the power of your own story, you be lost in life”

 I first heard this Aboriginal proverb when visiting indigenous camps in the Northern Territory two years ago and when the Smith Street Dreaming Music Festival came to the corner of Stanley and Smith Street on the 20th July I realized that this was the beginning of an important story of unification on Smith Street.

 Unlike many retail destinations, Melbourne’s oldest shopping strip is shared by the traditional owners of the land, the Wurundjeri people, who have for thousands of years met in Fitzroy and Collingwood, in a time well before European settlement, when ‘Smith Street’ was just a dream.

 “The dream is for Smith Street to become a place of celebration where people can live in harmony and have fantastic relationships.”

 – Hieng Lim, Neighbourhood Justice Centre Crime Prevention

 Smith Street Dreaming took place on 20 July 2013 and offered the local community, comprising Smith Street traders, residents, Victoria Police and local aboriginal Indigenous communities, who are also produly known as ‘parkies’.
 All came together to celebrate with an afternoon of music from Aboriginal artists as part of the Leaps and Bounds Music Festival.
 A welcome to country and traditional dancing kicked off the festival, despite the light sprinkling of rain and cold Melbourne wineter, with a spirited line up of talent including Bart Willoughby, Kutcha Edwards, Illana Atkinson and the Deans.